Data model

 update_source varchar(255) Source of inventory update

-agent_version varchar(255) Inventory agent verrsion
+agent_version varchar(255) Inventory agent version

 physical_swicth_id int unsigned ID related to the physical switch